redhat-performance/ibm_cloud_tower_deploy/README.md

     export IC_REGION="<region Name>"

-List instance profiles in the region
+List instance profiles in the region `jp-tok`

     ibmcloud is instance-profiles